 How long does it take for my entity to be active in SAM.gov?

 If you are registering your entity for the first time, it can take up to two weeks after you have submitted your registration.
 If you are reactivating your entity, it will take up to two days for your entity to be reactive in SAM.gov

 I need to update my SAM.gov registry?

 If you are already registered in SAM.gov but your entity registration has expired, you will need to submit an update.

-- If you still have access to your account: download the instructions (here) on how to update your expired registry and watch to video tutorial (min 6:30) for additional instructions.
+- If you still have access to your account: download the instructions (here) on how to update your expired registry and watch the video tutorial for additional instructions.

 - If you no longer have access to your account: please reach out to our Brussels Procurement Team or the Federal Service Desk as they will provide you additional guidance on how to recover access.

 I have more questions.
 Who do I contact?

 You can either contact the Brussels Procurement Team or the Federal Service Desk , both are happy to assist you with any SAM.gov related questions.
 You can easily create an incident or have a live chat with the FSD.

 Hours of Operation: Monday – Friday 8 a.m. to 8 p.m.
 ET